BrandonDonatoLong/rating-system-ui/README.md

 1. Clone this repo
 2. Run `npm install` from the git root
 3. Run `npm run start` from the git root to start up the webserver
-4. The npm script should open up a browser and go to localhost:3000 this will point to The Hoxton Hotel page.
+4. The npm script should open up your default browser and go to localhost:3000 this will point to The Hoxton Hotel page.
 If you can open up a browser and go to localhost:3000 to load the page.

+# Troubleshooting

+1. Webpage loads and then displays an error page.

+    Fix: Check that the backend companion project is running.
+Right now there isn't as much error checking as I would like so if the backend is down the frontend doesn't have a catch all error page to tell the user the system has encountered an error.